rust-lang/rfcs/text/3621-derive-smart-pointer.md

 proposals for relaxing them have been seen before (e.g., in the [pre-RFC][pre-rfc].)

-One example of a restriction that we could lift is the restrction that there is only one non-zero-sized field.
+One example of a restriction that we could lift is the restriction that there is only one non-zero-sized field.
 This could allow implementations of `Rc` and `Arc` that store the value and refcount in two different allocations, like how the C++ `shared_ptr` works.